Lexus: Sales

 Global sales of Lexus vehicles reached an all-time high in 2007, with a total of 518,000.
 Sales decreased in subsequent years due to the effects of the 2008 recession and the Japanese tsunami of 2011.
 Following this, sales recovered and reached a new high of 523,000 in 2013.

 In 2014, the Lexus brand set a new global sales record after selling 582,000 vehicles.
 This made Lexus the fourth best selling luxury brand in the world, trailing BMW, Audi and Mercedes-Benz.

 Global sales of Lexus vehicles increased by 12 percent in 2015 to reach another annual sales record with 652,000 units sold worldwide.

 Global cumulative sales of Lexus brand hybrid electric cars reached the 500,000 mark in November 2012.
 The 1 million sales milestone was achieved in March 2016.
 The Lexus RX 400h/RX 450h ranks as the top selling Lexus hybrid with 335,000 units delivered worldwide as of March 2016, followed by the Lexus CT 200h with 267,000 units.

-Lexus has not sold as well in Europe, where it suffers from smaller brand recognition, image, and a less-developed dealership network.
-In European markets, the Lexus LS has ranked behind Jaguar, Mercedes-Benz, Audi, and BMW in flagship luxury car sales.
+Lexus has not sold as well in Europe as it has in the rest of the world where it is marketed.
+This is allegedly due to suffering from smaller brand recognition, image, and a less-developed dealership network.
+In European markets, the Lexus LS has ranked behind BMW, Mercedes-Benz, Audi, and Jaguar in flagship luxury car sales.
 Automotive analysts have suggested a possible rationale for the sales disparity, in that European buyers place less emphasis on vehicle reliability and have more brand loyalty to established domestic marques.
 In contrast, the Lexus LS has ranked second in sales to the Mercedes-Benz S-Class (and ahead of rivals from BMW, Audi, and Jaguar) in markets outside Europe, such as South Africa.

-Currently all of Lexus's models for the US market are imported from Japan, with the exception of the RX and NX, which are also produced in Cambridge, Ontario for North America, and the ES, which is also produced in Georgetown, Kentucky.
+Currently all of Lexus's models for the US market are imported from Japan, with the exception of the RX and NX, which are also produced in Cambridge, Ontario, for North America, and the ES, which is also produced in Georgetown, Kentucky.
 The RX midsized crossover is Lexus's best selling model in the United States, while the ES mid-sized car is the most popular sedan in the line-up.